Glossary of technical writing terms

 pop-up window

-In context-sensitive help, a small secondary window that appears when a user clicks a link.
+In context-sensitive help, a pop-up window is a small secondary window that appears when a user clicks a link.

 Portable Document Format